-Daphne’s desire to create The Ebony Tower as an online community for current and future scholars of color was motivated by both her personal experiences navigating various institutions of higher education as a first-generation college graduate and her professional and academic commitment to bridging the gap between scholars of colors and the communities they study and serve.
+Daphne Penn earned her PhD in Education from Harvard University.
+Her desire to create The Ebony Tower was motivated by her personal experiences navigating various institutions of higher education as a first-generation college student as well as her professional commitment to bridging the gap between scholars of color and the communities they study and serve.

 When she has writer’s block or is simply procrastinating, Daphne enjoys reading material completely unrelated to her research, binge watching epic TV shows, cooking, and playing poker.